zellerlab/GECCO/CONTRIBUTING.md

 version of Pfam), simply edit the INI file for that HMM in the ``gecco/hmmer`` folder.

-Then simply clean and rebuild data files to download the latest version of the HMMs:
+Then clean and rebuild data files to download the latest version of the HMMs:

 ```console